shrutisharma27/7targets-docs/docs/_releases/index.md

 ### 11 Nov 2019
 ```
-- Smart followup for lead out of office.
+- Smart followup for out of office Lead.
 Assistant will align the followup email date based on the number of days of OOO.
 - User can now edit the email subject while adding lead.
 - User will be provided with subject which are working based on analytics (i.e. emails are being opened).
 ```